Implement server-side support for mobile application management on Windows

 Since the Poll node isn’t provided above, the device would default to once every 24 hours.

-MAM on Windows support the following CSPs.
+MAM on Windows supports the following configuration service providers (CSPs).
 All other CSPs will be blocked.
-Note the list may change later based on customer feedback.
+Note the list may change later based on customer feedback:

 Device lock policies and EAS